| |

 How Many Covered Bridges are in Madison County?

-It used to be 20 covered bridges built in Madison County in the 19th century.
+There were 20 covered bridges built in Madison County in the 19th century.
 The bridges were covered to help preserve the expensive flooring timbers.
-The roofs protected the wood, but also pedestrians and vehicles.
-The wet wood was very slippery, so carriages could skid when pulled by horses.
-The roof protected the bridge surfaces from moisture and snow, making it safer to drive or cross the bridge.
+The roofs protected the wood, pedestrians, and vehicles.
+Wet wood was very slippery, so carriages could skid when pulled by horses.
+The roof protected the bridge surfaces from moisture and snow, making driving or crossing the bridge safer.

 covered bridges of madison county